fbentes/-SourceCodeRepositoryWebScraping/README.md

 To clear all repositorires caches (**POST VERB**): https://sourcecodereposwebscraping.herokuapp.com/clearAllCache

-To clear a especific repository (POST VERB): https://sourcecodereposwebscraping.herokuapp.com/clearCache?repositoryUrl=https://github.com/fbentes/EmitesJavaJobApplicationChallenge/tree/master/IMDbQueryProject
+To clear a especific repository (**POST VERB**): https://sourcecodereposwebscraping.herokuapp.com/clearCache?repositoryUrl=https://github.com/fbentes/EmitesJavaJobApplicationChallenge/tree/master/IMDbQueryProject

-Only GitHub repository is implmented, but the implmentation is flexible to any others using Strategy design patterns !
+**Note: Only to the GitHub repository was implmented, but the implmentation is flexible to any others using Strategy design patterns !**